algolia/algoliasearch-jekyll/README.md

 ## GitHub Pages

 GitHub does not allow custom plugins to be run on GitHub Pages.
-This means that you'll either have to run `jekyll algolia push` manually, or configure TravisCI to do it for you.
+This means that you'll either have to run `bundle exec jekyll algolia push` manually, or configure TravisCI to do it for you.

 [Travis CI][9] is an hosted continuous integration service, and it's free for open-source projects.
 Properly configured, it can